moncla-lab/WI-SARS-CoV-2-Phylodynamics/Urban-Rural-Classification/Minnesota Classification/README.md

 4) Upon running the script, two csv files will be produced.
 One titled "MN-Midwest-Sars-Cov-2-ASSIGNED-Metadata.csv" matches the metadata to the USDA definition of urban/rural.
 The other titled "MN-Combined-Assigned-Metadata.csv" matches the metadata to both the USDA definition AND the Census definition.
 For more information about the different definitions, read below.

+5) The file "TEST-Official-Metadata-MN.csv" is what the starting metadata file should look like as an example.
+The file "MN-Combined-Assigned-Metadata.csv" is what the final output should look like.

 ## Data Contextualization